MicrosoftDocs/cpp-docs/docs/cpp/attributes.md

 ### `[[msvc::noinline_calls]]`

 The Microsoft-specific attribute `[[msvc::noinline_calls]]` has the same usage as `[[msvc::forceinline_calls]]`.
 It can be placed before any statement or block.
-Rather than force-inlining all calls in that block, it has the effect of turning off inlining for the scope it is applied to.
+Rather than force-inlining all calls in that block, it has the effect of turning off inlining for the scope it's applied to.

 ### `[[msvc::no_tls_guard]]`